What is This? - Click for a Sneak PeekCan You Guess What This Is?

 ...try to have it off as much as possible.

-That doesn't mean you're off the hook for reading books to your children though.
-Try to read at least one a day.
+Try to read at least one book a day.

-As part of our getting ready for bed routine, my wife and I have tried to make it a habit to read a book with our daughter every day before she takes a nap and every night before she goes to bed.
+As part of our getting ready for bed routine, Hollie and I have tried to make it a habit to read a book with our kids every day before they take a nap and every night before they go to bed.

 Open ended questions are when the answer can be a variety of things and not answered by "yes" or "no".
 These questions will teach your child how to think "hard" and reason for themselves.